uniport/uniport-gateway/docs/src/main/mkdocs/content/05-extending-developing/index.md

 ## JSON Schemas for configuration files

-Starting with portal-gateway version `8.0.0`, we provide JSON schemas that can be used to validate your configuration files.
+Starting with uniport-gateway version `8.0.0`, we provide JSON schemas that can be used to validate your configuration files.

 ---